 In 2014, Matthew had reached enough success that he was able to add his first employee, a smart, energetic young paralegal by the name of Shaughnesy Ruditis.
 Shaughnesy was able to answer phones, organize files, schedule appointments, and assist in hearings, jury selections, and trials.
 She had a working knowledge of the legal system with her education and was a quick study, allowing Matthew to delegate some of his workload.
 Shaughnesy was a perfect fit as a first addition to Matthew’s team, and, though she has since moved on, she remains a friend.

 In 2016, Matthew made his most recent move, to his own office space.
-He chose the Liberty Building for it’s beautiful, historic architecture, and it’s prime location on Liberty Street in lovely downtown Franklin.
+He chose the Liberty Building for it’s beautiful, historic architecture, and it’s prime location on Liberty Street in lovely downtown Franklin, and his soon-to-be wife, Jaimi Hajzus, brought her experience and joined the team as head of Marketing.

-He and his new assistant work together on the third floor and have expanded their practice to include not just Venango County, but surrounding counties as well – Mercer, Crawford, Meadville, Clarion, and Butler.
+Matthew then hired a new assistant, and they work together on the third floor of the Liberty Building and have expanded their practice to include not just Venango County, but surrounding counties as well – Mercer, Crawford, Clarion, and Butler.

 Matthew continues to build his business and values the reputation he has come to be known for;